What are the Requirements for Baptism?

 - * The church requires at least one godparent who is a practicing, confirmed Catholic age 16 or older.
 That godparent’s name is entered into the parish record book as the “official” godparent or sponsor for baptism.

 - * In order to be a godparent, a person must be a practicing Catholic who has received the sacraments of Baptism, First Holy Communion, and Confirmation; and/if married, they must have been married in the Catholic Church.
 One godparent is required, male or female.

 - * If you choose more than two godparents, one or two may have their names entered into the book as “official” godparents, and the others can be “honorary/Christian Witness” godparents.

 - * People who are not baptized Christians cannot be sponsors for baptism since they themselves are not baptized.
 However, you may certainly invite non-Christian friends or relatives to attend the celebration and to have a special place in your child’s life, sharing with your child their own faith traditions.

 When will we receive the baptism certificate?

 After the baptism, we will present you with a baptism certificate with all details of the baptism, (Names of child, Parents, Godparents, Date, and deacon or father name.)
 If your child ever needs a copy of their baptism certificate later for other sacraments; perhaps for school registration or for marriage, you can contact the parish office if the child is under 18.

 Is there a fee?

 No fee is required, but many parents choose to make a donation at the time of the child’s baptism.
 These generous donations help fund the baptism preparation program and supplies involved.
-If you would like to make an offering you may bring it to the baptism or mail or drop it off in the parish office.
+If you would like to make an offering you may bring it to the baptism or mail or drop it off at the parish office.

 What happens during baptism classes?